mail2vks/api-invoker/README.md

 # api-invoker

-A java project to invoke Rest API's (See [supported methods](#supported-methods) and capture response in a csv file.
+A java project to invoke Rest API's (see [supported methods](#supported-methods)) and capture response in a csv file.

 #### supported-methods